Department of Human Rights

 Email: humanrights@rksmvv.ac.in

-Syllabus
+CBCS Syllabus

 The main objective of this course is to make awareness among the students regarding different aspects of Human Rights.
 At the initial stages they are informed regarding the historical & philosophical background of human rights, along with that different aspects of meaning & concept are also provided.
 Students gain knowledge regarding United Nation, UDHR, ICCPR, ICESCR and different social movements, such as Tribal movement, Dalit movements, women movement, &different ecological movement are also included in this course.
 Students can able to understand the importance of internalizing Human Rights and Duties especially about the urgent needs of the society.
 There are various concepts regarding the theories of Human Rights where different philosophers like John Locke, Jeremy Bentham, J.S.Mill, and Mary Wollstonecraft have depicted the classical, natural, moral theories through rights.
 There are various Indian concepts like “Rajneeti, Dandaneeti, Lokneeti, Nyaya, Dharma” where they can relate about the term “Democracy, Indian Penal Code and Justice”.
 There are various perspectives regarding feminist and religious through which they gain knowledge of various aspects.
 During this course student also get concepts regarding different conventions which are associated with the development of human rights, such as ICERD, CEDAW, CRC, CAT CRPD etc. Students are also encouraged to know regarding different important international conferences of Human Rights, such as -Tehran conference (1968),Vienna conference (1993),Beijing Conference (1995) etc. They also understand about the Separation of Powers (Legislative, Judiciary and Executive) and Law enforcing agencies.
-Apart from theory classes, practical classes are also conducted, where students are encouraged to do different practical takes, such as-documentation, case study, power point presentation etc.
+Apart from theory classes, practical classes are also conducted, where students are encouraged to do different practical takes, such as documentation, case study, power point presentation etc.

 Semester GE and DSE Units Outcomes

-Practical: Documentation
+Practical: PowerPoint

-Practical: PowerPoint Presentation On Various Cases
+Various Cases

 Semester Skill Enhancement Course(SEC) Units Outcomes

-Semester 3 Hurssec01m Introduction And Theories Of Human Rights Theory: To Study About All The Theories Of Natural, Legal, And Utilitarian.
+Semester 3 Hurssec01m Introduction And Theories Of Human Rights This paper aims to provide in depth knowledge about all the theories Of Natural, Legal, And Utilitarian.
+Practical: Project On Various Theories

-Semester 4 Hurssec02m United Nation Systems Theory: To Understand About The Peace And Security Through United Nations System With Its Specialised OrgansPractical: Documentations
+Semester 4 Hurssec02m United Nation Systems This paper aims to provide in depth knowledge about The Peace And Security Through United Nations System With Its Specialised Organs

 Practical: Documentations